Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 \begin{thm} Let $X$ be a locally BNPC homology manifold.
 Then the set of non-manifold points in $X$ is discrete. \end{thm}

 \begin{thm} Let $X$ be a (globally) BNPC topological manifold of dimension $4$.
 Then $X$ is homeomorphic to Euclidean space. \end{thm}

 Theorems \ref{thm:reg} and \ref{thm:sing} generalize, respectively, \cite[Theorems 1.1, 1.2]{LN:top} of Lytchak--Nagano in the CAT($0$) case, and Theorem \ref{thm:four} generalizes \cite[Theorem 1.1]{LNS} of Lytchak--Nagano--Stadler.
-In Theorem \ref{thm:reg}, the homotopy type of a punctured ball is independent of its radius (and of its openness or closedness), thanks to the unique geodesic contraction centered at $p$.
-Although Theorem \ref{thm:reg} may look different from \cite[Theorem 1.1]{LN:top}, they are essentially the same, because in the CAT($0$) case a small punctured ball around $p$ is homotopy equivalent to the space of directions at $p$ (\cite[Theorem A]{Kram}).
+In Theorem \ref{thm:reg}, the homotopy type of a punctured ball in a BNPC neighborhood is independent of its radius (and of its openness or closedness), thanks to the unique geodesic contraction centered at $p$.
+Although Theorem \ref{thm:reg} may look different from \cite[Theorem 1.1]{LN:top}, they are essentially the same, because in the CAT($0$) case any small punctured ball around $p$ is homotopy equivalent to the space of directions at $p$ (\cite[Theorem A]{Kram}; see also Remark \ref{rem:reg}).
 Note that Theorems \ref{thm:reg} and \ref{thm:sing} are local results, whereas Theorem \ref{thm:four} is a global one.
 For more generalizations, such as general curvature bounds, see Section \ref{sec:gen}.